|Salad in a Jar Construction Kit||08/03/20|

 |All "Dr. Tim Says..."
 Columns|

 It's holiday time, and that means food.
-I believe that you should splurge on holidays, but at the same time it's just as easy to not overdo it as it is to eat everything in your path.
-One of the toughest places for people to stick to healthy eating habits is parties.
+Sure, you should splurge on holidays, but at the same time it's just as easy to not overdo it as it is to eat everything in your path.

 Here are a few ideas to help you eat well and eat healthy at the holidays: